 Confirming their job with their employer

 Corroborating details with a family member or friend

 Follow the money trail

 One of the most important renter selection criteria is financial security.
 It's important to do a thorough check on the applicant’s employment, income and banking history before signing a lease agreement.
-If there are any discrepancies in their money trail, it could be an indication that they may have difficulty meeting rental payments.
+If there are any , it could be an indication that they may have difficulty meeting rental payments.

 Insistent on paying the deposit and rent in cash

 When a renter insists on paying more money than is necessary or wants to pay in cash, this should be seen as a cause of concern unless they have good reasoning.
-Although it may be tempting to accept the extra money offered, it can create legal issues since any cash transactions over $10,000 must be reported to the IRS.
+Although it may be tempting to accept the extra money offered, it can create legal issues since.

 Renters that pay in cash should be required to provide additional documentation which can include a bank statement from the last month, proof of employment, and other information.

 Alternatives exist if a security deposit is a deterrent to an otherwise great potential tenant.
 The Guarantors offers a program that lets renters pay a small fee (which would be less than a deposit) in exchange for coverage in the event of default.
 This covers your back if you end up with a tenant who can’t pay for one reason or another.